CYBAVO/sofa_mock_server/README.md

 # Query API

-<a name="query-api-token-status"></a>
+<a name="query-api-code-status"></a>
-## Query API token status
+### Query API Code Status

-Used to check the api token status, you can see if the api token is expired or not.
-Every time you apply a new api token, you need to call at least one api to activate it, this query api will be useful in this case.
+Query the API code info of a certain wallet.
+Use the `inactivated` API code in any request will activate it.
+Once activated, the currently activated API code will immediately become invalid.

+##### Request

 **GET** /v1/sofa/wallets/`WALLET_ID`/apisecret